datwatikmaak/git-it/readme.txt

 After Hours Programming created this application.
 Thank you for using this application.
 Whoever evaluates your text cannot evaluate the way you write.
 Your design looks awesome by the way.
 People tend to read writing.
 I hope you enjoyed the fake text.
 After Hours Programming created this application.
 A designer can use default text to simulate what text would look like.
 Your design looks awesome by the way.
 However, standard default text can do the trick.

+Just another line of text in this file.